samyk/pwnat/README.md

 Once you begin the `pwnat` client on machine A, it begins sending UDP packets to machine B. Note: `pwnat` defaults source and destination ports to 2222.
-Any unprivileged user can set UDP source and dest ports.
+Any unprivileged user can set UDP source and destination ports.
 Normally the UDP packets that machine A is sending to NAT B would get dropped.
 However, since machine B is sending similar packets OUT, NAT B assumes these are responses and lets them back in.
 Once machine B sees these packets,